-- Wonder Boy III The Dragons Trap featured this as its central hook, your hero spent virtually the entire game involuntarily transformed into various animal-like creatures, each featuring unique abilities.
+- Wonder Boy III: The Dragon's Trap features this as its central hook, with the hero spent virtually the entire game involuntarily transformed into various animal-like creatures, each featuring unique abilities.

-- The old Electronic Arts game Shadowcaster featured a lead that could form pacts with various creatures to "accept the form of X", each form having its own uses.
+- The old Electronic Arts game Shadowcaster features a lead that could form pacts with various creatures to "accept the form of X", each form having its own uses.

 - A Boy and His Blob allows the boy control over his Mons forms with jellybeans.

-- The Legendary Pokemon Deoxys has various forms with differing distributions of stats.
-Normal Forme is the Jack of All Stats form, Attack Forme is the Glass Cannon form, Defense Forme is the Mighty Glacier form, and Speed Forme is the Fragile Speedster form.
+- The Legendary Deoxys has various forms with differing distributions of stats.
+Normal Forme is the Jack-of-All-Stats form, Attack Forme is the Glass Cannon form, Defense Forme is the Stone Wall form, and Speed Forme is the Fragile Speedster form.

 - Generation VI introduces the Steel/Ghost sword Aegislash.
 Its Shield Forme is a Stone Wall.
 As soon as it uses an attack, it turns into the Glass Cannon Sword Forme.
 Using its Signature Move King's Shield turns it back into Shield Forme.

-- Kingdom Hearts II has its Valor and Wisdom Forms spiking your physical and magical stats (respectively) at the cost of the other.
-This is then averted once you pick up Master Form and Final Form, which balance melee attacks and magic (by making both of them highly effective).
+- Kingdom Hearts II has its Valor and Wisdom Forms spiking the player's physical and magical stats (respectively) at the cost of the other.
+This is then averted once the Master Form and Final Form are picked up, which balance melee attacks and magic by making both of them highly effective.

-- Mega Man's ability to fuse with Rush in Mega Man 6, creating the Power and Jet Adapters.
+- Mega Man (Classic): Mega Man's ability to fuse with Rush in Mega Man 6, creating the Power and Jet Adapters.
 In Mega Man 7, the abilities of both adapters are compressed into a single, Super adapter.

 - Mega Man X's ability to switch between different armors in some of his games.
 The armors vary between each game, but Ultimate Armor would be consistent.